Congressional Medal of Honor

 The Library houses the Congressional Medal of Honor that was awarded to William Bensinger, who received the honor for his part in the Andrew's Raid, during the Civil War on April 12, 1862.

 Mr. Bensinger was a native of McComb and is buried in the village cemetery.
+The Medal was presented to the library by Mary Francis Bensinger, great-granddaughter of William Bensinger.

 Bensinger and a fellow McComb native John Reed Porter, who also is buried in McComb cemetery, were decorated by Abraham Lincoln's Secretary of War Edwin M. Stanton on March 25, 1862, for their part in the 22-man raid behind